ericjforman/GraphMultiple_p3/README.md

 # GraphMultiple_p3
-Graph multiple sensors in Processing from Arduino serial data
+Graph multiple sensors in Processing from Arduino serial data.
+Arduino code and other notes: https://hellocircuits.com/2013/10/04/arduino-to-processing-graphing-multiple-sensors/

 This code can be easily adjusted for fewer or more sensors.